-So it turns out Cantarriján is a nudist beach, yet as we saunter past the restaurant and onto the scrabrous sands the only oddball being gawped at is me.
+So it turns out Cantarriján is a nudist beach, yet as we creep past the restaurant and onto the scrabrous sands the only oddball being gawped at is me.
 In fact I could not be dressed more inappropriately.
-The photos are promptly taken, the onesy duly taken – sorry – peeled off and the afternoon’s first beverage cracked open and swiftly consumed.
+The photos are promptly taken, the onesy duly taken – sorry – peeled off and the afternoon’s first beverage swiftly consumed.
 We’ve done it.

 As the last of the sun’s rays finally disappears behind the craggy overhang, we concede that it is time to leave.
 We cram ourselves back into the Fiesta and begin the steady climb to the highway.

 The car boot is wide open, and none of us have noticed.

 “Maletero abierto?” my friend says bewilderedly as she points to the dashboard.

 “Shit.
 The boot’s open” replies another, as we suddenly break.